You’re throwing away your money on renting?

-Renting is usually cheaper than owning a house in the short term (when you factor in the upkeep and maintenance).
-Plus you don’t have to worry about fixing something when it breaks.
+Renting is usually cheaper than owning a house in the short term (when you factor in home insurance, upkeep, maintenance, etc.) Plus you don’t have to worry about fixing something when it breaks.
 You can use one of the Rent or Buy calculators to get a better idea of the costs.

 What if you have debt and still want a house?
 While that’s a personal choice, your life becomes a lot easier when you’re only debt payment each month is a mortgage.
 Compare that to a mortgage, car payment, student loan payments, credit card payments, and so on.

 We sold my townhouse after we were married and lived in a rental for nine months while we transitioned.